CZ-NIC/mininterface/README.md

   * `TextInterface` – Plain text only interface with no dependency as a fallback.
 * `ReplInterface` – A debug terminal.
 Invokes a breakpoint after every dialog.

 You can invoke one directly instead of using [mininterface.run](#run-config-none-interface-guiinterface-kwargs).
-Then, you can connect a configuration object to the CLI and config file with `parse_args` if needed.
+Then, you can connect a configuration object to the CLI and config file with `parse_env` if needed.

 ```python
 with TuiInterface("My program") as m: